 The Year 2017 has been thus far been simply amazing with surprising twists and turns to make anyone dizzy.

-My sudden plunge into Political campaigning in the heart of Rural India combined with to and fro visits to Operating theaters in Hospitals and am literary gasping for breath.
+My sudden plunge into Political campaigning in the heart of Rural India ( please read an earlier post titled INDIAN COUNTRYSIDE) combined with to and fro visits to Operating theaters in Hospitals and am literary gasping for breath.

 The twister of a Political Ride took to me the Capital of Uttar Pradesh , Lucknow, where I spotted these spectacularMulberry ( English) or Shatoot (Hindi) trees.